 Let us see the types of negative covenants in various transactions/agreements:

 #1 – Non – Compete Agreement

-During an acquisition the new owner when takes over a Company and its business signs a non-compete agreement such that the old owner of the business does not start the same business again and start competing.
+During acquisition the new owner when takes over a Company and its business signs a non-compete agreement such that the old owner of the business does not start the same business again and starts competing.
 The non-compete agreement is usually for a specific period of time and for a region.
 The new owners of the business usually pay non-compete fees to the original owners for not entering into the business.

-Non-compete agreements also restrict employees from joining a competitor or opening the business same as that of the Company he is employed with.
+Non-compete agreements also restrict employees from joining a competitor or opening the business the same as that of the Company he is employed with.
 This is usually done to restricts employees from being a competitor of the Company after attaining necessary training, skills, and experience.
 Such non-compete agreements in employee contracts vary from 6 months to 2 years.

 #2 – Non-Solicitation Agreement

 A non-solicitation agreement restricts professionals, employees from soliciting the customers or clients from their previous employees.
 Consultants, in general, get to know the clients very well, they may be tempted to start their own business and solicit the clients of their employer or they may join a competitor and solicits the clients to the new employer.
 Such an agreement restricts them to do so.

 A non-disclosure agreement restricts one party to disclose any information about another party.
 The information may include trade secrets, propitiatory information, innovations or any other information which may harm the business of the owner of such information.
 Eg. Research scientists, pharmacists working in laboratories other researchers are bound by such agreements.
 They work on new products and innovations and their employer would like to have a competitive advantage by innovating new products.
 Thus, he would protect the flow of the information to competitors by signing a non-disclosure agreement.